cyberark/community/Conjur/conventions/git-tips-and-tricks.md

 </details>
 <br>

-Please test your configuration against the conjurinc/playroom repo using a dummy secret such as `AKIAIOSFODNN7EXAMPLE` which should be recognised as an AWS key.
+Please test your configuration against the conjurinc/playroom repo by attempting to commit `AKIAIOSFODNN7EXAMPLE` in a text file, which should be recognised as an AWS key.

 #### Alternative Hook Configuration: Template Directory
 The `core.hooksPath` method works when its safe to apply a single set of hooks to every clone.
 If